top of page

 What to Expect

-Participating patients can familiarize themselves with the details of the facility, the flow of the day, and the people they will encounter, in advance of the actual day of the scan or procedure.
-In addition, we can provide them with a realistic simulation of what the procedure or scan will actually feel like
+Participating patients can familiarize themselves in advance with the facility, the flow of the day, and the people they will encounter.
+The experience also provides a realistic simulation of what the scan or procedure will feel like, helping reduce uncertainty on the actual day of care.

 Imaging Modalities